upmaru/memovee-tama/router/classify.md

     - Who played [character name] in the movie?
   </user-query>
   <routing>
-    media-detail
+    movie-detail
   </routing>
   <reasoning>
-    - "Who played [character name]" The user is trying to find out who played a given character or role in the movie in context, so the correct class is "media-detail".
+    - "Who played [character name]" The user is trying to find out who played a given character or role in the movie in context, so the correct class is "movie-detail".

     - "the movie" refers to the specific movie from context.
-The query seeks a specific fact about that movie, so the correct class is "media-detail".
+The query seeks a specific fact about that movie, so the correct class is "movie-detail".
   </reasoning>
 </case>